nadyaalimin/QuickSort-Comparison/README.md

 |10000      |7.1169880 s|17.218164 s|30.900057 s|5.8697420 s|15.27623775 s|

 ## Explanation and Comparison
-The above data might differ as it is different time process using one machine and another.
-After test is done, we would like to see the data compared in a graph from the average time of each sample as below.
-With the orange line as parallel quicksort while blue line as sequential quicksort.
+The data above shows the time needed for quicksorting done with Sequential and Parallel Quicksort.
+The data compared can be seen below, with the orange line as parallel quicksort while blue line as sequential quicksort.

 ### Singular Quicksort vs Parallel Quicksort Time Comparison